civicboom/civicboom/docs/deploy.rst

   - git flow release start <tag name, eg 0.6.5>
   - <any final changes specific to this release>   # normally nothing needs to be done
   - git flow release finish <tag name>
-  - git push --tags                                # push the new tag
+  - git push <tag name>                            # push the new tag and associated changes
-  - git push                                       # push the actual changes
   - git checkout develop                           # don't forget to go back to develop before doing more work

 - for fixing individual urgent bugs